thescientist13/HP_Stuff/content/FanFiction/Harry_Potter_-_Nephilim/Appendix_C.md

        either as individuals or in groups (since veela have no herd, or in their case flock, effect).
-   * veela - For the purposes of this story, veela are "dark" creatures[^20210126-4].
+   * veela - For the purposes of this story, veela are "dark" creatures[^210126-4].
 I have chosen to create a version of veela that justifies the suspicion that [Molly]({{< ref "Molly" >}}), [Hermione]({{< ref "Hermione_Jean" >}}) and [Ginny]({{< ref "Ginevra_Molly" >}}) view [Fleur]({{< ref "Fleur_Isabelle" >}}) with.
 Veela have some of the strongest inheritances from the Thrones of all humanoid magic users.
 The pure veela is not an example of a primordial  people.
 Rather,the veela race comes from an example of true perfidy.
-Genetically the first veela's parents were a cross from a really really strong primordial nephil of the Thrones type, with a primordial nephil of the Dominions type on one side, and a primordial nephil of the Powers type on the other.
+The first veela was a child whose mother was a Thrones witch, and whose paternal grandparents were primordial nephilim of the Dominions and Powers types.
 This child grew up into a young woman who viewed the men around her as easily manipulated means to her ends.
 She used her abilities to inflame their desires and bind their wills, with little regard for not only the men, but also the impact on the families they came from.
 She was also responsible for the creation of doxies and fairies.
-Her crimes, particularly the creation of human-form creatures, were so great that she was cursed with a Screwtape style mutation of epic proportions:
+Her crimes, particularly the creation of human-form creatures, were so great that she was cursed with a Screwtape style mutation of epic
+     proportions:
      - All veela are female, a male child of a veela will inherit solely from the child's father in terms of magic.
      - A "half-veela" is a veela/nephil cross where either the veela nature was,